 These are ordinary people—poor individuals, immigrants, construction workers, waiters, waitresses, shop assistants, maids, and taxi drivers.
 They may lack splendor in appearance, but you feel their authenticity when you dance with them.
 Their embrace is warm and consoling, their feelings sincere and profound, their hearts sensitive and compassionate, their movements raw and infectious, and their dance sentimental and affectionate.
 Tango is their catharsis of suffering, agony, yearning, and hope.
 Its intimate, soulful, sensual, and comforting nature reflects and fulfills their deep, innate human needs.
 This is the tango still danced in less affluent societies like Argentina and Uruguay.

 Not everyone shares these needs, of course.
-Successful, affluent, arrogant, and superficial individuals, for instance, may appreciate the beauty of tango but fail to embrace its deeper purpose.
+The successful, the affluent, the arrogant, the superficial—they may admire the beauty of tango but fail to embrace its deeper purpose.
 Instead, they use tango to celebrate their lives, glorify their successes, flaunt their style, display their egos, and boast of their superiority.
 The traditional tango is too modest for them, so they make changes—opening up the embrace, inventing fancy steps, incorporating ostentatious tricks, and using exotic music.
-As a result, they have created a showy version of tango that looks flashy but feels hollow.
+As a result, they created a showy version of tango that looks flashy but feels hollow.
 This kind of tango has now become the trend in opulent societies like ours.

 Tango has weathered many challenges in the past, and it will survive this one as well, I believe.
 Needs, desires, yearnings, loneliness, love, interdependence, tenderness, sentimentality, and romanticism are intrinsic to human nature, even among the toughest individuals.
 The less fortunate people are particularly vulnerable, which is why they created tango.
 This may also explain why milongas are more crowded during difficult times than in prosperous ones, why more women dance tango than men, and why the revival of tango happens now when there are more travelers, immigrants and refugees in the world than ever before.